bernep/Advanced-Computer-Systems/Project 4/README.md

 originally read in.

 ### Querying Methodology
 The binary tree is used to massively speed up search operations.
 Specifically, once the dictionary has been encoded, we have a binary tree with every possible string entry loaded into it, along with an associated linked list structure that contains all the dictionary indices.
-A linked list was used specifically to deal with the issue of memory allocation, since a statically or dynamically allocated array would require a significant amount of memory rellocation, whereas a linked list can constantly add new points to newly allocated memory blocks. <br> <br>
+A linked list was used specifically to deal with the issue of memory allocation, since a statically or dynamically allocated array would require a significant amount of memory rellocation, whereas a linked list can constantly add new points to newly allocated memory blocks. <br>
 There are two querying options: full-term lookup and prefix lookup, and each of these can use one of three methods: Vanilla file scanning, encoded dictionary lookup, and encoded dictionary lookup with SIMD instructions.
 Full-term lookup is done by running string comparions down the binary tree starting from the tree root.
 This process is O(log n) and is thus much faster than vanilla term lookups which are O(n).
 This process is further sped up by using SIMD instructions to do string comparions since multiple bits of data can be loaded into SIMD buffers and compared in parallel.

 ## Usage